Ernst Gombrich: Work

 Gombrich remarked that he had two very different publics: amongst scholars he was known particularly for his work on the Renaissance and the psychology of perception, but also his thoughts on cultural history and tradition; to a wider, non-specialist audience he was known for the accessibility and immediacy of his writing and his ability to present scholarly work in a clear and unfussy manner.

 Gombrich's first book, and the only one he did not write in English, was Eine kurze Weltgeschichte für junge Leser ("A short history of the world for young readers"), published in Germany in 1936.
 It was very popular and translated into several languages, but was not available in English until 2005, when a translation of a revised edition was published as A Little History of the World.
 He did most of this translation and revision himself, and it was completed by his long-time assistant and secretary Caroline Mustill and his granddaughter Leonie Gombrich after his death.

 The Story of Art, first published in 1950 and currently in its 16th edition, is widely regarded as one of the most accessible introductions to the history of visual arts.
 Originally intended for adolescent readers, it has sold millions of copies and been translated into more than 30 languages.

+He became the director of the Warburg Institute in 1959, holding that position until 1976–making his tenure as director the longest-standing in the institution’s history.

-Other major publications include Art and Illusion (1960), regarded by critics to be his most influential and far-reaching work, and the essays gathered in Meditations on a Hobby Horse (1963) and The Image and the Eye (1981).
-Other important books are Aby Warburg: An Intellectual Biography (1970), The Sense of Order (1979) and The Preference for the Primitive (posthumously in 2002).
+The following year he published Art and Illusion (1960), regarded by critics to be his most influential and far-reaching work.
+Shortly thereafter a group of Gombrich’s essays were gathered for his anthology Meditations on a Hobby Horse (1963).

+Other important books are Aby Warburg: An Intellectual Biography (1970), The Sense of Order (1979), The Image and the Eye (1981), and The Preference for the Primitive (posthumously in 2002).
 The complete list of his publications, E. H. Gombrich: A Bibliography, was published by Joseph Burney Trapp in 2000.